adFoamy/clippy-wippy/README.md

 # clippy-wippy

+Created with AI.

-A simple browser-based text sharing application that allows users to share text across different devices on the same network.
+A simple browser-based text and file sharing application that allows users to share text and files across different devices on the same network.

+Useful for times when you want to easily copy something to or from: PC, laptop, phone, tablet, or anything else with a browser.

 ## Features